MustafaMoneer/bot-microsoft-connector/README.md

 ## Get your Microsoft secret

 * Create an account on [Microsoft Bot Framework](https://dev.botframework.com/)
-* Create a new Bot and follow the procedure.
-The Endpoint Url you have to put will be explain later.
+* Create a new bot and follow the procedure.
+The endpoint url you have to put will be explained later.
-* Get your Secret and AppId that will be usefull later
+* Get your app secret and app ID that will be useful later
-* Follow the differents steps for every channel you want to add.
+* Follow the different steps for every channel you want to add.

-## Put your local server Online
+## Put your local server online

 ```
 ./ngrok http 8080
 ```

-this terminal is now used by ngrok and you can see your full Url that is required on microsoft bot Platform
+This terminal is now used by ngrok and you can see your url required on Microsoft Bot Platform

-## Launch the Bot
+## Launch the bot

-#### Complete the config.js
+#### Complete the config.js file

-* Clone this Repository
+* Clone this repository

 ```
 git clone https://github.com/hcherchi/Starter-Kit-Microsoft-bot-connector.git
 ```

-* Fill the config.js with your Tokens
+* Fill the config.js with your tokens

 ```javascript
 const config =